kc1awv/LoRaTNCX/README.md

 **Q**: How do I know if the AI wrote this part?
 **A**: If it's well-documented, probably the AI.
 If it's a clever hack, probably human.
 If it's this troubleshooting section's sarcasm, definitely human with AI assistance.

+**Q**: The battery voltage reading is way off!
+**A**: Make sure you've uploaded the latest firmware.
+The V3 boards are often actually V3.2 revision (which Heltec still labels as "V3") and use inverted control logic.
+The latest firmware handles this automatically.
+If you're getting very low readings (like 0.2V), you might have an actual V3 board - open an issue and we'll add a config option.

 **Q**: Can I trust AI-generated code?
 **A**: You're reading a README that was partially written by AI.
 You've already made your choice.
 (But yes, it's been tested on real hardware and actually works.)